Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1gGMZa-xf70.md

 # [March 24th, 2020 Livestream](../2020-03-24.md)
 ## Q&A: How often will you be releasing new content?
 https://www.youtube.com/watch?v=1gGMZa-xf70
-This question was possibly duplicated with a more recent answer: [July 20th, 2021 Livestream Q&A: How many Updates 'til 1.0?](./yt-CtPbiRm_Geg.md) [https://www.youtube.com/watch?v=CtPbiRm_Geg](https://www.youtube.com/watch?v=CtPbiRm_Geg)
+This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: How many more updates will you publish before launch](./yt-V9vVWjA75-0.md) [https://www.youtube.com/watch?v=V9vVWjA75-0](https://www.youtube.com/watch?v=V9vVWjA75-0)

 ### Topics